Effective Radius of a Discrete Moving Polymer: Introduction

 \section{Introduction}

-Over the past few decades, random polymers have attracted significant attention across disciplines, including chemistry, physics, and mathematics, due to their ubiquity in the physical world.
+Over the past few decades, random polymers have attracted significant attention across disciplines including chemistry, physics, and mathematics, due to their ubiquity in the physical world.
 These complex structures play a central role in areas such as molecular theory, statistical mechanics, and probability theory.
-For a comprehensive overview from the physical sciences' perspective, we refer to Doi and Edwards \cite{doi1988theory}, while rigorous mathematical treatments can be found in \cite{hollander2009random} and \cite{bauerschmidt2012lectures}.
-A detailed survey of key results and open problems in the one-dimensional setting is provided by König and van der Hofstad \cite{van2001survey}.
+For a comprehensive overview from the physical sciences' perspective, we refer to \cite{doi1988theory}, while rigorous mathematical treatments can be found in \cite{hollander2009random} and \cite{bauerschmidt2012lectures}.
+A detailed survey of key results and open problems in the one-dimensional setting is provided by \cite{van2001survey}.

-A polymer is a molecule composed of many “monomers” (groups of atoms) linked together through chemical bonds.
+A polymer is a molecule composed of many ``monomers'' (groups of atoms) linked together through chemical bonds.
 From a mathematical perspective, modeling polymers is challenging due to the complex interactions that influence their spatial configurations.
-The most basic model treats the polymer as a simple random walk, where the time parameter represents the progression along the chain and each new segment is added in a random direction with identical step distributions.
+The most basic model treats the polymer as a simple random walk, where the time parameter represents the progression along the chain, and each new segment is added in a random direction with identical step distributions.
 However, this model fails to capture an essential physical constraint: two monomers cannot occupy the same position in space, and in fact, tend to repel one another when in proximity.
 This phenomenon, known as the \textit{excluded volume effect}, motivates a fundamental modification by introducing a penalty for self-intersections.
 Extensive research has been conducted on this topic; see \cite{madras2013self} for a detailed account.

 The \textit{Rouse model} \cite{rouse1953theory} serves as a foundational framework for studying the dynamics of polymer solutions without self-avoidance, modeling the polymer as a chain of beads connected by harmonic springs.
 Let $(R_1,R_2,...,R_N)$ be the position (vectors) of the beads, then for internal beads $(n=2,3,...,N-1)$,